 Myth 4.
 Only trained machinists can operate the machines.

 Operating basic machines is not more difficult than cooking.
-Almost anything these days can be learned from youtube.
+Like cooking, it be fulfilling your basic needs, or become a life-long obsession.
+A lot of machining can learned from youtube.

 Now, enough with the myths.
 Which machines are most useful in a microscopy lab and why?